SuperJakov/Flipper-All/README.md

 ### Why install Custom firmware?

-Custom firmwares are best because you don't have to install apps by yourselfs
+Custom firmwares are best because you don't have to install apps by yourself

 We will be installing Custom firmware called [Xtreme Firmware](https://flipper-xtre.me/)